 A Pervasive Toxic Organophosphate

-The Glyphosate Test is a urine-based assessment of glyphosate exposure.
+The Glyphosate Water Test assesses glyphosate within your water.
 Glyphosate is the world’s most widely produced herbicide and is the primary toxic chemical in Roundup™, as well as in many other herbicides.
 Possible cancers linked to glyphosate exposure include non-Hodgkin lymphoma, renal tubule carcinoma, pancreatic islet-cell adenoma, and skin tumors.
 Studies have also indicated that glyphosate disrupts the microbiome in the intestine, causing a decrease in the ratio of beneficial to harmful bacteria.
 Treatment of glyphosate toxicity should be centered on determining the route of introduction and avoiding future exposure.
 Eating non-GMO (genetically modified organism) foods and drinking reverse osmosis water are two of the best ways to avoid glyphosate.

 What Patients Might Benefit